aburns4/MoTIF/task_automation/seq2act/README.md

 The bash script has different flags you can change as you need.
 The filter files we provide create different splits of RicoSCA data for evaluating MoTIF; e.g., the ua_ut filter creates a split of the training data for evaluating an unseen app and unseen task test split.
 See the `data_generation` folder for more info.

-For MoTIF, if you want to start from scratch or modify the original data processing, first download the two raw data folders [here]() and [here]() and place it in the `data/motif/raw` directory.
+For MoTIF, if you want to start from scratch or modify the original data processing, first download the two raw data folders [here](https://drive.google.com/file/d/1XScaD4Pr3K9a9E013wQdh4qd-svdkeVe/view?usp=sharing) (rename this first folder from "raw" to "traces_02_14_21")and [here]() (should be already named "traces_03_17_21") and place it in the `data/motif/raw` directory.
 Next, run

 ```
 sh dedup.sh
 ```

 to generate json files that contain information on each interaction trace in MoTIF.
 In this file we clean the captured action sequences from duplicate events, technical failures, and cyclic behavior.
 Our default is to remove cycles, but our processing code is not perfect (there are many edge cases/it is challenging to cover all situations with the same code).
 If you have suggested improvements for how we handle these cases please raise an issue and let us know.
-You can skip this step and download our already processed jsons [here]().
+You can skip this step and download our already processed jsons [here](https://drive.google.com/file/d/1sX6WJjuHAC4rTYERv4gyoT-kLZc5A4ey/view?usp=sharing).

 Once you have the cleaned data, unzip it in the `motif_data_generation` folder and run the following command